 Most family dentists will start treating patients as young as six months to one year of age.
 Children must visit the dentist at least once a year, but many dentists advise parents to visit every six months for pediatric exams and teeth cleanings.
 Toddlers should have cleanings every six months, but you can ensure good teeth cleaning habits at home, too.

 Ensuring the health of your child’s teeth starts before their first ones emerge.
 The first baby teeth begin erupting between 6 and 12-months old, but you can get your baby prepared for brushing by using a damp washcloth or gauze pad to wipe their gums after every feeding.

 Wiping their gums not only helps them get ready for dental exams and teeth cleanings, but it removes milk or formula from their gums that could decay and lead to dental issues when they’re older.
 Even breast milk has approximately 17 grams of sugar per cup.

 After their teeth come in, then you can start brushing them with a soft-bristled toothbrush with just a smear, which is about the size of a grain of rice, of fluoride toothpaste on it.
-Once their teeth are in, please make an appointment for your child at a dental office near you in Wynnewood, PA.
+Once their teeth are in, please make an appointment for your child at a dental clinic in Wynnewood, PA.
 Our dentists at Wynnewood Dental Arts treat young children along with the entire family.